-- 4 However, this type of quantification was on many occasions deemed too rough to provide insight into the complex issue of indirect impacts.
-Therefore existing complex (global) agroeconomic equilibrium models, previously mostly used to predict future developments in food supply and trade flows, were increasingly used to model the reaction of the global economy to additional biofuel demand as their more detailed calculation was expected to be more accurate. - The initiatives that are included in the review in this study are presented in section 2.2. - The methodology used to perform quantification of indirect impacts with these models is discussed in section 2.3.
+- The initiatives that are included in the review in this study are presented in section 2.2. - The methodology used to perform quantification of indirect impacts with these models is discussed in section 2.3.
 This discussion includes a short general introduction to global agroeconomic equilibrium models. - Although these global model calculations are far more elaborate and detailed in nature, this study finds that their results are largely determined by the same key input assumptions as those of the simple quantification efforts discussed in the previous point.
-These assumptions are discussed in section 2.4. - 5 Over the past years, a number of (scientific) initiatives have published results of the quantification of indirect impacts of additional biofuel demand using global agro economic equilibrium models.
+These assumptions are discussed in section 2.4. - Over the past years, a number of (scientific) initiatives have published results of the quantification of indirect impacts of additional biofuel demand using global agroeconomic equilibrium models.
 They have presented these results in publications that discuss their model methodology, key input assumptions and key output results.
 In general, indirect impacts are found to be significant.
 For example, the indirect greenhouse gas emissions of biofuels are found to be in the range of about 30% 100% of total emissions of a fossil reference fuel. - Each initiative presents its results in its own way and on its own level of detail.
 Therefore, the review and comparison of these results in this study required a large effort to extract and prepare a number of key results such that they could be meaningfully compared.
-The methodology for doing so is introduced in section 2.5. - The result of this comparison can be found in section 2.6. - 6 These quantification initiatives using global agroeconomic models have in turn been criticized to be too pessimistic, especially on some crucial input assumptions on e.g. future yield developments, effects of co-products of biofuels and land use change types caused by agricultural expansion for biofuel feedstocks. - ${\odot}$ $\,$ This critique and its merits are discussed in section 2.10.
+The methodology for doing so is introduced in section 2.5. - The result of this comparison can be found in section 2.6. - These quantification initiatives using global agroeconomic models have in turn been criticized to be too pessimistic, especially on some crucial input assumptions on e.g. future yield developments, effects of co-products of biofuels and land use change types caused by agricultural expansion for biofuel feedstocks. - o This critique and its merits are discussed in section 2.9.